kchousos/BSc-Thesis/chapters/04-overhaul.md

 OverHAuL utilizes autonomous ReAct agents which inspect and analyze the project's source code.
 The latter is stored and interacted with as a set of text embeddings [@mikolov2013], kept in a vector store.
 Both approaches are, to the best of our knowledge, novel in the field of automatic fuzzing harnesses generation.
 OverHAuL also implements an evaluation component that assesses in real-time all generated harnesses, making the results tenable, reproducible and well-founded.
 Ideally, this methodology provides a comprehensive and systematic framework for identifying previously unknown software vulnerabilities in projects that have not yet been fuzz tested.

 Finally, OverHAuL excels in its user-friendliness, as it constitutes a simple and easily-installable Python package with minimal external dependencies---only real dependency being Clang, a prevalent compiler available across all primary operating systems.
-This contrasts most other comparable systems, which are typically characterized by their limited documentation, lack of extensive testing, and a focus primarily on experimental functionality.^[I.e. "research code".]
+This contrasts most other comparable systems, which are typically characterized by their limited documentation, lack of extensive testing, and a focus primarily on experimental functionality.

 ## Architecture {#sec-architecture}